 Any tech-lover is probably swimming in cords — at least that’s how I feel sometimes.
 This travel electronics bag might be just the thing a tech-loving teacher in your life would appreciate.
 You’ll find lots of organizational options on Amazon, but this one is under our $15 mark for this blog post.

 Instead of just one item, this 10-pack of stylus keychains could be another option.
 It’s a great choice for a few quick thank you gifts for colleagues who have helped you out this year.
 You might add a note to go along with it or leave it as a surprise for them to find.
 This stylus works with a range of touchscreens.

 If you have a teacher friend who is traveling this year, a luggage scale might come in handy.
 As a frequent traveler, I know the feeling of waiting for the numbers to come in when I’m checking a bag.
 This small but mighty travel tool is a useful selection for teachers planning holiday travel.

 Keeping with the USB mini theme, here’s an option for a mini-humidifier that also charges with a USB charger.
 It also lights up in seven different colors and is an excellent gift for a traveling teacher.

 Know someone who likes to stay cool?
 This fan plugs right into a USB port.
-It uses the power from your computer to get it going and even has a small light.
-This clock fan gives you updates on the time, and is small enough to fit in a teacher’s mailbox, too!
+It uses the power from your computer to get it going and even comes in a few different colors.
+This mini desk is small enough to fit in a teacher’s mailbox for a quick surprise, too!

 Wearable Techy Gifts